austinmill/Coherent-Communication/README.md

-DSP.py includes general digital processing, such as interplotation (No, I didn't use thr resample function from Matlabs, but simple linear interplotation instead for HW feasbility), QAM code/decode, non-ideal models of ADC and DAC, ADC sampling phase adjustment, CD estimation and compensation, PMD dynamic compensation (CMA, RDA and DD-LMS), frequency offset estimation and compensation, carrier phase recovery (Blind Phase searching).
+DSP.py includes general digital processing, such as interplotation (No, I didn't use thr resample function from Matlabs, but simple linear interplotation instead for HW feasbility), QAM code/decode, non-ideal models of ADC and DAC, ADC sampling phase adjustment, CD estimation and compensation, PMD dynamic equalization (CMA, RDA and DD-LMS), frequency offset estimation and compensation, carrier phase recovery (Blind Phase searching).

 Optics.py includes the models of common used optical effects, such as IQ optical modulation, pol-diversity/phase-diversity intradyne